renoki-co/jetstream-cashier-billing-portal/README.md

 }
 ```

+By default, the subscriptions are accessible under `/user/billing/subscription`.

 For more information about defining plans and quotas, check [Cashier Register documentation](https://github.com/renoki-co/cashier-register) and check [Laravel Cashier for Stripe documentation](https://laravel.com/docs/8.x/billing) on handling the billing.

 ## 🐛 Testing